Stefan-Lindenmeyer/Regenbogenplateau/content/_Meta/Hausregeln.md

 - Healing Word and Misty Step as bonus actions (no leveled spell restrictions)
 - Bonus Action Healing potions: use as bonus action = roll dice, use as action = full heal
 - 1 Gold = 100€
-- A downed creature gains on level of exhaustion
+- A downed creature gains one level of exhaustion

 ## Charakterbau